datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET item change history.md

 ## Response Status Codes
 **200** Change log for item has been successfully retrieved **401** Unauthorised, authentication is missing or invalid.
 Check that the token has not expired **404** Item can not be found.
-Check that the item handle is correct
+Check that the item handle is correct and the item type is correct.